jakhall/planeto-cloud-events/README.md

 - calendar view
 - visuals (theme needs to be discussed)

-(Please add to this list anything I've missed.
-Remember we're working towards the MVP so focus on basic functionality)
+Please add to this list anything I've missed.
+Remember we're working towards the MVP so focus on basic functionality.

 ## Local Testing